Our Verdict

 With a handheld weight of under 4 pounds, the Cleanview XR is easy to maneuver and can glide across various surfaces, effortlessly transitioning from hardwood to carpet.

-Navigating around obstacles like table legs and furniture was easy.
+Navigating around table legs and furniture was easy.
 We were delighted by how smoothly the head swiveled around the coffee table legs.
 Because it's relatively lightweight, it was easy to slip under couches despite having to bend over.
 Overall, we ranked its maneuverability as above average, making it good for kids or aging adults who might lack the strength to push a vacuum around the home.

-With some extra effort, however, this model can eventually get the job done with these hand tools — it just may take you a few more passes than the elite devices in this category.
+With some extra effort, however, this model can eventually get the job done with these hand tools; it just may take you a few more passes than the elite devices in this category.

 The package deal also comes with a wall mount for storage convenience, but you can also lean it against a wall, and it will stay put if you want to avoid the mount.